Ernest314/Morse-Mech-PCB/README.md

 As for entering actual characters, the keyboard accepts standard [International Morse Code](1).
 This includes letters, numbers, and punctuation.
-There is no way to enter lower-case letters; all letters are entered in upper-case (in genuine telegraph style). **This is a feature, not a bug.**
+There is no way to enter lower-case letters; all letters are entered in upper-case (in authentic telegram style). **This is a feature, not a bug.** Character and word breaks are delimited by the standard intervals--3 and 7 times the length of a "dot", respectively.

 [11]: https://en.wikipedia.org/wiki/Prosigns_for_Morse_code